 Introduction & key changes

 Overview & key changes for February 2019’s Quality Payments

-Review date: Friday 29th June 2018
+Review date: Friday 15th February 2019

 Points & payments: Pharmacies can claim up to 100 points in Quality Payments.
 Payment-per-point will be between £32-£64, depending on the total number of claims.
 The final value will be calculated to distribute the full £37.5m Quality Payments funding.

 Pharmacies will receive an email from NHS BSA in the week commencing 3rd December with a link to register with the new Manage Your Service application.
 We would strongly advise doing this as soon as possible to ensure you have no problems accessing it.
 You will need to use this system to claim Quality Payments.
 Contact email@example.com if you haven’t received this email by 10th December and it is not in your junk mail.

 How to achieve your Quality Payments:

 You now need to meet 5 gateway criteria on 15th February 2019 to be eligible to claim any Quality Payments.
 NHS England has introduced a new system for validating that pharmacies meet the gateway criteria – the claim form will be auto-populated from national datasets so we would advise starting your declaration when the claims portal opens on 4th February.

 Providing MUR/NMS or registered for NUMSAS pilot

 There are no changes to this gateway criteria.